Semileptonic decay and form factors of $\Omega_b^- \rightarrow \Omega_c^0\,e\,\bar{\nu_e}$: Results and discussions

 Such decays are described by hadronic form factors.
-Using HQET at subleading order, these form factors are related to the universal Isgur-Wise function $\xi(\omega)$, which is generally, the overlap integral involving the final and the initial wavefunction.
-This is because near zero recoil point ($\omega=1$), the four velocities of the baryons before and after transitions are identical.
-The slope $\rho^2$ and convexity parameter $c$ obtained using the wavefunction (see Eq. (\ref{eq:23},\ref{eq:24})) are 3.43 and 2.04, respectively.
-These values are slightly larger than those reported in Ref. \cite{Hassanabadi2014} ($\rho^2$ = 2.56 and $c$ = 1.43) which may arise from the choice of potential parameters and wavefunction normalization in HCQM.
-The value of slope reported in \cite{Ivanov1997} is 2.79.
-The IWF is obtained substituting the value of slope and convexity parameter in to Eq. (\ref{eq:22}), which is further utilised to compute the six form factors that govern the weak transition.
+Using HQET in the subleading order, these form factors are related to the universal Isgur-Wise function $\xi(\omega)$, which is generally an overlap integral involving the final and initial wavefunctions.
+This is because, near the zero recoil point ($\omega=1$), the four velocities of the baryons before and after the transitions are identical.
+The slope $\rho^2$ and the convexity parameter $c$ obtained using the wavefunction (see Eq. (\ref{eq:23}) and (\ref{eq:24})) are 3.43 and 2.04, respectively.
+These values are slightly larger than those reported in Ref. \cite{Hassanabadi2014} ($\rho^2$ = 2.56 and $c$ = 1.43), which may arise from the choice of potential parameters and wavefunction normalization in HCQM.
+The slope reported in Ref. \cite{Ivanov1997} was 2.79.
+The Isgur-Wise function was constructed using the slope and convexity parameters through Eq. (\ref{eq:20}) and subsequently employed to compute the six form factors.